 Homework projects typically require writing simple computer programs.

-Knowledge of at least one programming language is an enrollment requirement for the class.

-Matlab is used as a programming language for teaching in MATH3510 (as well as the followup course MATH3511).
-An option to use another programming language for homework assignements is not available in the Fall 2020 semester.
+(Knowledge of at least one programming language is a prerequisite for the class.)
+Matlab is used as a programming language for teaching in MATH3510 (as well as the follow-up course MATH3511).

-The recommended version of Matlab to use in class is Matlab R2020a which is the latest stable release.
-This version is installed on UConn Anyware and available for installation on students' personal computers.